 With Spring coming up, we get to look forward to nice weather and beautiful flowers.
 However, with Spring comes Spring allergies!
 Spring allergies can be incredibly uncomfortable and annoying.
 They cause you to experience a runny nose, itchy eyes, and a sore throat.
 These symptoms can also be indicative of other things such as the common cold.
-Charles Evans Center a pediatrician in westbury that accepts Medicaid and can help you tell the difference between spring allergies and other illnesses.
+CEC Health Center a pediatrician in westbury that accepts Medicaid and can help you tell the difference between spring allergies and other illnesses.

 What Are Spring Allergies?

 The most common trigger for spring allergies is pollen, which can be found in most plants, trees, and bushes.
 Although you may not have many plants near you, you may still experience spring allergies because pollen can travel for miles in the wind.
 Pollen is a yellowish powder that is used to fertilize other plants in order to reproduce.
 Pollen usually begins to come out once the weather begins to get warmer, usually towards the beginning of spring into April.
 Some common symptoms of spring allergies you may experience are:

 - Itchy and runny nose,

 - Puffy, itchy, and watering eyes,